sirixdb/sirixdb.github.io/jsoniq-api.md

 }
 ```

-In general for each index-type we have a function to create the index, to find the index-number for a given query again (the index definition must match) and to query the index.
+In general, for each index type, we have a function to create the index, to find the index number for a given query again (the index definition must match), and to query the index.